 The conciliator is impartial and independent (so they are not on anyone's side, and have nothing to gain), and your discussions are confidential.
 They will try to help you make your thoughts clear, and look at ideas you may have for sorting out the problem.

-A conciliator will normally be there to encourage the two sides to come to an agreement between themselves, whereas a mediator will often suggest their own solution.
+A conciliator will normally be there to encourage the two sides to come to an agreement between themselves, but a mediator will often suggest their own solution.
 A trained conciliator will:

 - talk through the issues with each side